-participating pupils' English attainment in both treatment and control groups at the end of the intervention by administering the GL Progress Test in English9 (PTE).
+The trial will incorporate Key Stage 2 English SATs results10 as a baseline measure of academic attainment.
+To track progress in learning as a primary outcome we will measure participating pupils' English attainment in both treatment and control groups at the end of the intervention by administering the GL Progress Test in English11 (PTE).
 Subscales of this same instrument will be incorporated as secondary outcomes in the present evaluation, to track progress in spelling, punctuation and grammar (SPAG), and reading and comprehension.
 We expect around 60 pupils per school to be tested in both treatment and control groups.
 Pupils taking the assessment will be randomly selected from all pupils in their year group in each school.

-In addition to this, a school survey including questions on teacher workload will be implemented at the beginning, mid-point and end of the intervention in both groups.
-The workload questions in the survey will be asked of all Y7 English teachers, including English Mastery Ambassadors in intervention schools.
+In addition to this, a school survey including questions on teacher workload will be implemented at different stages of the intervention in both groups (for details see pp.18-19 of the protocol).
+The workload questions in the survey will be asked of all Year 7 English teachers, including English Mastery Ambassadors in intervention schools.
 Measurements for this indicator will be reported directly by teachers as an estimate of number of hours worked in tasks involving Year 7 English.
 Results for this will also be included as a secondary outcome.

 Furthermore, the trial will also explore the longer-term impacts of the programme on the GCSE English attainment of the participating pupils.
-To evaluate these, the trial will involve analysing GCSE English Language and English Literature data, as well as Attainment 8 results for subjects not related to English available from the NPD in 2023.
+To evaluate these, the trial will involve analysing GCSE English Language and English Literature data, as well as Attainment 8 results for subjects not related to English available from the National Pupil Database (NPD) in 2023.
 This last analysis will assess whether the programme has had a positive or negative impact on other subjects.